 St. Peter’s Square in the early morning offers the possibility to fully enjoy its perfect architecture and the white travertine.
 The entrance to St Peter’s Basilica is free.
 The visit to the Treasure Museum and to the Dome are on payment.
 If you feel like climbing the stairs you will be rewarded by the spectacular view of the city.
 You may admire “la Pietà” by Michelangelo, the baroque Baldachin and Alexander VII’s funeral monument made by Bernini.

 If you wish to visit the Sistine Chapel and to admire the amazing Vatican collections you have to go to the Vatican Museums (10 minutes walk from the Basilica).
 Reservation is suggested in order to avoid long lines.

-You may have a quick snack at the cosy café inside the Castle or you can get across St. Angel’s bridge to reach the left bank of the river where you will find lots of cafeterias, snack bars and restaurants in between Via dei Banchi Nuovi and Corso Vittorio Emanuele.
+You may have a quick snack at the cosy café inside the Castle or you can get across Sant'Angelo Bridge to reach the left bank of the river where you will find lots of cafeterias, snack bars and restaurants in between Via dei Banchi Nuovi and Corso Vittorio Emanuele.

 As you follow Via dei Coronari, with all its antique and vintage shops, you will quickly reach one of the most beautiful squares of the city: Piazza Navona.

-Before you get into the square we suggest a stop at in Piazza di Tor Sanguigna and get a look at Domitian’s Stadium impressive ruins, underneath Piazza Navona.
+Before you get into the square we suggest a stop at in Piazza di Tor Sanguigna and get a look at the Stadium of Domitian impressive ruins, underneath Piazza Navona.
 If you like you can also visit the archeological area on payment.